 One downside of living in Grizzly Flats, however, is that residents on average have to contend with a long commute, spending on average 53.51 minutes every day commuting to work.

-Grizzly Flats is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Grizzly Flats doesn't have a public transportation system that people use for their commute.

-In terms of college education, Grizzly Flats is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.47% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Grizzly Flats is somewhat higher than in the average US city of 21.84%: 28.47% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Grizzly Flats in 2022 was $36,773, which is middle income relative to California and the nation.
 This equates to an annual income of $147,092 for a family of four.
 However, Grizzly Flats contains both very wealthy and poor people as well.